All I Wanna Do Is Make Love to You

 "All I Wanna Do Is Make Love to You" is a song by American rock band Heart.
-It was composed by veteran songwriter and producer Robert John "Mutt" Lange and released as the lead single from the band's tenth studio album, Brigade, in March 1990.
+It was composed by veteran songwriter and producer Robert John "Mutt" Lange and released as the lead single from the band's tenth studio album, Brigade (1990), in March 1990.
 The song was first recorded as "All I Want to Do Is Make Love to You" by Dobie Gray in 1979, though with different lyrics.
 The Heart version tells the story of a woman who sets out to seduce a hitchhiker in order to become pregnant because although there is a man in her life, he is infertile.

 "All I Wanna Do Is Make Love to You" was a success, spending two weeks at number two on the US Billboard Hot 100, while the US Cash Box Top 100 had them going to number one the week of June 2, 1990.
 On the Adult Contemporary chart, the song climbed to number six, becoming the third of Heart's four top-ten AC hits.
 It also peaked at number eight on the UK Singles Chart and number one in Canada and Australia.
 At the 33rd Annual Grammy Awards, the song was nominated for the Grammy Award for Best Pop Vocal Performance by a Duo or Group, and is the only one of Heart's singles to have been certified gold by the RIAA.

 Background

 In the liner notes of Heart's album The Road Home, Ann Wilson commented on the band's dislike for the song, stating, "Actually we had sworn off it because it kind of stood for everything we wanted to get away from.
 It was a song by 'Mutt' Lange, who we liked, and it was originally written for Don Henley, but there was a lot of pressure on us to do the song at the time."
 Ann Wilson has made a number of comments on her dislike for the song, calling the song's message "hideous" in an interview with Dan Rather.
 In that same interview, Ann mentions that she is surprised at how many of their fans, especially in Australia and New Zealand, want to hear the song to this day when Heart plays live.
-Although Heart does not perform this song due to Ann's dislike of it, Ann did eventually perform this song on her 2017 tour, though her version of the song had a few changes.

 The 7-inch single features an edited 4:29 version of the album track (5:10).
 The 12-inch and CD versions featured the non-LP track "Cruel Tears".
 In the UK, a very limited "tour edition" 12-inch single was released, on clear vinyl.